scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had chinese food for lunch and then had pizza for dinner.

+### day 456

+Had an omellete for breakfast then for dinner had italian.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/